This updated glycemic index fruit chart with added glycemic load for 2022 shows surprising numbers and reclassifies fruits!

 This chart graphic is of the best low glycemic and low carb fruits, but remember that a fruit can be eaten with another food to slow your glucose response.

-More Low Glycemic Fruits' Nutrition
+More Low Glycemic Info

 - Mango glycemic index

-- Watermelon glycemic load (Updated)
+- Watermelon glycemic index

 Low Glycemic Index Fruits FAQ